makeabilitylab/physcomp/communication/serial-intro.md

 begin(unsigned long baud, byte config)
 {% endhighlight C %}

-Once `Serial.begin()` is called, the Arduino Uno and Leonardo take over pins 1 and 0 for serial transmission and reception, respectively, and the RX and TX LEDs light up on the board.
+Once `Serial.begin()` is called, the Arduino Uno and Leonardo take over Pins 1 and 0 for serial transmission and reception, respectively, and the RX and TX LEDs light up on the board.
+So, after `Serial.begin()` is called, you should not use Pins 1 and 0 (unless you're using them for cross-device communication or to hook up your [logic analyzer](https://en.wikipedia.org/wiki/Logic_analyzer)!).

-Thus far, we have been using the first function, which sets the data rate in bits per second (baud).
-But what about the second function?
+Thus far, in our lessons, we have been using the first function—`begin(unsigned long baud)`—which sets the data rate in bits per second (baud).
+But what about the second function with `byte config` and what does this parameter mean?
 We'll dig in to both below.

 ### Baud rate

 The baud rate specifies how fast data is sent over serial, which is expressed in bits-per-second (bps).
 For communicating with a computer, the [Arduino docs](https://www.arduino.cc/en/Serial.Begin) recommend: 300 bps, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
+Both devices—in this case, the Arduino and the computer—need to be set to the **same** baud rate to communicate.

 Thus far, we've only been using the serial port for debugging, so speed hasn't been a concern—and we've typically used 9600 bps (or 9.6 kbps).
-However, for higher bandwidth, try 115200 or 115.2 kbps (still slow by today's networking standards, of course) but 12x faster than 9600.
+At 9600 bps, the transmitter transmits one new voltage pulse (*e.g.,* HIGH corresponding to +5V and LOW corresponding to 0V) every 1/9600th of a second, which is interpreted as a bit (a 1 or 0) by the receiver.
+For higher bandwidth, try 115200 or 115.2 kbps, which is 12x faster than 9600 (but still slow by today's networking standards, of course).

 ![](assets/images/SerialMonitorShowingBaudRate.png)
 {: .mx-auto .align-center }